jsmarier/midterm_project_eda/EN-template-for-analysis.md

 Insert text here.

-## 4. Delivering Data

-Insert text here.

 **This section should include a screen capture of your chart and its public link, like so:**

 ![](map-screen-capture.png)<br>
 *Figure 2: The map created with Datawrapper* [Interactive version here](https://datawrapper.dwcdn.net/o7Wwp/2/)

+## 4. Potential Story

+Insert text here.

 ## 5. Conclusion